GSTJ/react-native-magic-modal/README.md

 npx expo install react-native-gesture-handler react-native-reanimated react-native-worklets react-dom react-native-web @expo/metro-runtime
 ```

+Expo Web bundles through Metro under the `react-native` condition, so it loads the native entry and
+takes the same peers as iOS and Android.
+The browser-only install is the Next.js one below.
+Read the
-Read the [Expo guide](https://magic-modal.gabrieltaveira.dev/docs/platforms/expo/) for the
+[Expo guide](https://magic-modal.gabrieltaveira.dev/docs/platforms/expo/) for the portal and web
-portal and web command.
+command.

 ### Expo iOS